When you need money fast, two of the most common options people consider are borrowing from their 401(k) or taking out a personal loan.

 What is a 401(k) loan?

 Repayment typically happens through automatic payroll deductions over a period of up to five years.
-The interest you pay goes back into your own account, which can make the loan feel "free" on the surface.
+The real cost is the lost investment growth on the money you borrowed.

 What is a personal loan?

 Luckily, personal loans are widely available and can often be funded within one to three business days.
-Just make sure you shop around and compare APRs, not just monthly payment amounts.
+Shop around and compare APRs, not just monthly payment amounts.

 Key differences between a 401(k) loan and a personal loan